 Time to meet 2% defence spending pledge, Sunak to tell Nato allies

-The British Prime Minister will use the Vilnius summit to push for Nato to be strengthened and for continued support for Ukraine.
+British PM will use the Vilnius summit to push for Nato to be strengthened and for continued support for Ukraine

-Rishi Sunak will head to the Nato summit in Lithuania with a renewed call for all members of the alliance to commit to spending 2% of their gross domestic product (GDP) on defence.
+Rishi Sunak will head to the Nato summit in Lithuania with a renewed call for all members of the alliance to commit to spending 2 per cent of their gross domestic product (GDP) on defence.

-The Prime Minister will tell allies in Vilnius that plans to make Nato’s armed forces “more lethal and more deployable” start with “meeting the 2% commitment”.
+The prime minister will tell allies in Vilnius that plans to make Nato’s armed forces “more lethal and more deployable” start with “meeting the 2 per cent commitment”.

-Downing Street said that last year, fewer than half of those in the alliance were meeting the expenditure target in relation to their national GDP — a measure of the health of an economy — with nine out of 30 members spending at least 2%.
+Downing Street said that last year, fewer than half of those in the alliance were meeting the expenditure target in relation to their national GDP — a measure of the health of an economy — with nine out of 30 members spending at least 2 per cent.

 Speaking ahead of his trip, Mr Sunak said: “When thousands of Russian troops crossed the border in February last year, it marked a grim new chapter in Europe and Nato’s history.